konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 Try now to go to different locations in the file system and list the files and folder located there.

-Now we will create our first folder using the command `mkdir` (make directory).
+Now we will create our first folder using the command `mkdir` (*make directory*).
 Go into the home directory and type:

     $ mkdir my_first_folder

 Here we can discuss the implementation of another Unix philosophy: "No news is good news."
-The command successfully created the folder.
+The command successfully created the folder `my_first_folder`.
 You can check this by calling `ls`.
-But it did not tell you this.
+But `mkdir` did not tell you this.
 If you do not get a message this usually means everything went fine.
 If you call the above `mkdir` command again you should get an error message like this:

     $ mkdir: cannot create directory ‘my_first_folder’: File exists